Uttar Kamakhyaguri

-It is situated beside the 31C national highway.

-Kamakhyaguri situated between the river Rydak1 and Raydak2.

-Physiography of Kamakhyaguri: It is part of Doors region.
-The type of soil is partly Alluvium in nature.

-Temperature : Maximum 35-38 degree Celsius in Summer and Minimum 8-10 degree Celsius in Winter.

 Area overview

-Alipurduar district is covered by two maps.
-It is an extensive area in the eastern end of the Dooars in West Bengal.
+The Alipurduar district is an extensive area in the eastern end of the Dooars in West Bengal.
 It is undulating country, largely forested, with numerous rivers flowing down from the outer ranges of the Himalayas in Bhutan.
 It is a predominantly rural area with 79.38% of the population living in the rural areas.
 The district has 1 municipal town and 20 census towns and that means that 20.62% of the population lives in the urban areas.
-The scheduled castes and scheduled tribes, taken together, form more than half the population in all the six community development blocks in the district.
-There is a high concentration of tribal people (scheduled tribes) in the three northern blocks of the district.
+The scheduled castes and scheduled tribes together form more than half the population in all the six community development blocks in the district.
+There is high concentration of tribal people (scheduled tribes) in the three northern blocks of the district.

-Note: The map alongside presents some of the notable locations in the subdivision.
-All places marked in the map are linked in the larger full screen map.